jeremy2929/01.02-git-madness/README.md

 ### Worms n Things

 The cup of worms was pleasantly warm but Im afraid to know what the other "things" were.

+### Ron's Taco House

+Unless you like finding hair in your food, STAY AWAY!
+You've been warned.

+### Pizza Heaven

+The chicago style pizza is worth every penny!